 How to apply

-Forward CV, together with cover letter, justifying interest to Dr W Dempster
+Forward CV, academic transcripts, and two references (if available) together with cover letter, justifying interest to Dr W Dempster